TanGentleman/TanTan/README.md

 I have to decide whether I want this to be a program that lets you feel like a developer, changing the names around and having fun adding new functionality, or if I want to have established presets that just make it seem like something neat that someone made.

+# Getting this onto your computer (MacOS only):
+1. Go the the github page > Code > Download Zip
+2. Download TanTan-Main
+3. Rename to TanTan and move to ~/Documents on your computer.
+4. This location is the filepath variable in config.py

 # Steps to Load Dependencies:
 1. Download the latest python version from the official website: https://www.python.org/downloads/
 2. Type python3 in terminal